IliaIlinich/Algorithms/README.md

 # Algorithms
-This repository includes some important algorithms written in rust
+This repository includes some important algorithms written in cpp

 Current algorithms included: